atd-schubert/node-webcheck/README.md

 ##### List of settings

 * `wait | {Number}`: Time to wait till request (default: 0)
-* `headers | {{}}`: Default headers (deafult: {"User-Agent": "webcheck v1.0.0"})
+* `headers | {{}}`: Default headers (default: {"User-Agent": "webcheck v1.0.0"})
 * `request | {request}`: The used request-module

 ### Properties of webcheck

 #### webcheck.request

 This is a instance of [request](https://github.com/request/request).
 Webcheck use this as function to request a resource.
-If you want another request function, for example to request resources from TOR, you are able to swap this property.
+If you want another request function, for example to request resources from TOR with [torrequest](https://github.com/atd-schubert/torrequest), you are able to swap this property.

 #### webcheck.middlewares